Text

 is it safe to publish the generated article text on a real site

-No — the output is fabricated placeholder text with no factual basis, and publishing it could mislead readers or damage your site's credibility.
-Use it strictly in design, development, and staging environments, and replace it with real editorial content before going live.
+No — the sentences are template-built filler with no factual basis, and every one follows the same 'Studies indicate that…' skeleton, which readers and search engines will spot quickly.
+Use it in design, development, and staging environments, and replace it with real editorial content before going live.